FelixSoderstrom/Perceptron-for-OCR/readme.md

 But we have finally reached the point where we can start experimenting with the values.
 I didn't want to do this before we had established a well working network architecture.

 Step 1:
+Manual hyper-parameter tuning.
+Here are some things that I tried out
-I have increased the dropout rate from 0.25 to 0.3 and decreased the weight decay from 1e-5 to 5e-6.
+- Increased dropout rate from 0.25 to 0.3
+- Decreased weight decay from 1e-5 to 5e-6.
+- Implemented LR-scheduler that reduces the learning rate when the validation accuracy peaks.
-I trained two models and they both scored 99.53% on the benchmark.
+I trained two models and they both scored ~99.6% on the benchmark.
-This tiny loss is likely within normal variance so i will just go ahead and keep the current parameters and move on to the next step.
+Tiny losses in between models are likely within normal variance.

 Step 2:
-I implemented a learning rate scheduler that reduces the learning rate when the validation accuracy peaks.
-99.65% on benchmark.
+Automated hyper-parameter tuning with Optuna.
+This actually did not change the accuracy by much and in most cases is actually worse.
+This is most likely because I have been asking LLM's for help with understanding the tuning process.
+When doing this I have personally become biased towards the language models bias!
+Well, I would be stupid not to try what the AI suggests in such a popular dataset as MNIST.
+And it worked in my favour!
+Who could have guessed?

 ### Notebook refactoring